 Totally, yeah--really specific, textured stories that they'd outlined, things that happened to each other.
 Maybe little betrayals, and each one has a different point of view on it.

-you always interested in masculine relationships as a subject?
-In
+Were you always interested in masculine relationships as a subject?
+In friendships between men?

 It's interesting--I'm reading this great book, called Mike Leigh On Mike Leigh, and I guess he gets prickly when somebody says, "Your women are so great, you make films about women, why do you think that is?"
 "I make films about PEOPLE!" he says--women, men, it doesn't matter, they're people.
 That really is the case for me as well.
 The fact that my last two films have been about male friendship is purely because the starting point was a person I wanted to work with, and that person happened to be a guy.
 Like the first one, I wanted to look at the break-up of a platonic friendship.
 I thought maybe that was more of a woman-y, female thing, and when I came to Sean Nelson with the idea of it, he said, "No, I've had break-ups in my life too with male friends, and it's totally devastating."
 So we found a common ground there, and it just happened to be about male friendships, because he was a guy.
 So it was really happenstance.
 With this one, I have to say, I think one of the major themes of the film I like to point out is about marriage, and I'm really proud of the wife character [played by Alycia Delmore].
 Even though she doesn't get as much screen time, I think that relationship is kind of the anchor.
 If she wasn't there, there wouldn't be nearly as much tension or drama going on in the film.
 But I have been interested in the male friendship, specifically between straight guys.
 I think two women that are good friends just have a lot more ease in the expression of their emotions for each other.
 Whereas two straight guys, if they really love each other, like really love each other, it gets complicated if they want to express that.
 There is a tension between straight guys and their relationship to gayness.
 It's really scary territory for a lot of guys, for whatever reason--how they're raised, or social stigma, whatever.
 They're really attached, often, to their identities as straight guys, and if they get too expressive in their love for another straight guy, what does that mean?